netdata/netdata/docs/step-by-step/step-04.md

 ![Animated GIF of creating a fake option in netdata.conf](https://user-images.githubusercontent.com/1153921/65470254-4422e200-de1f-11e9-9597-a97c89ee59b8.gif)

-Now, let's make a slightly more substantial edit to `netdata.conf`—change the agent's name.
+Now, let's make a slightly more substantial edit to `netdata.conf`: change the Agent's name.

-If you edit the value of the `hostname` option, you can change the name of your Netdata agent on the dashboard and a handful of other places, like the Visited nodes menu _and_ Netdata Cloud.
+If you edit the value of the `hostname` option, you can change the name of your Netdata Agent on the dashboard and a handful of other places, like the Visited nodes menu _and_ Netdata Cloud.

 Use `edit-config` to change the `hostname` option to a name like `hello-world`.
 Be sure to uncomment it!